 There are numerous accounts throughout history where, unfortunately, people have judged, and continue to judge others.
 I wanted to write this not because I am a trans person, but because of the memo that was released on the

 So I wanted to write about why being visibly trans is so crucial.
-Firstly, its It’s not important for all of us.
-What I mean by this that visibly can have the potential to do more harm than good – having visible trans role models may make you feel more validated in your gender identity and / or gender expression.
-I believe that if you are able to live loud and proud – then we should.
-Now, that doesn’t mean that everyone has the privilege to be out and proud – so I wanted to say that if you are not able to come out as trans, then please remember that you are still part of the trans community, and that your gender identity is valid and real.
+Firstly, It’s not important for all of us.
+What I mean by this that visibly can have the potential to do more harm than good – having visible trans role models may make you feel more validated in your gender identity and/or gender expression.
+I believe that if you can live loud and proud – then we should.
+Now, that doesn’t mean that everyone has the privilege to be out and proud – so I wanted to say that if you are not able to come out as trans, then please remember that you are still part of the trans community and that your gender identity is valid and real.

 You have the right to identify however you want, and you also have the right to express your identity however you see fit.
 It sucks that we, as a community, have to constantly fight for our rights – so being open and visible about your trans identity is a form of activism.
 Whether that involves loving your trans body regardless of what stage you are at in your transition, or putting patches and pins on a denim jacket – you count as an activist in my book.
 Hell, this could even include simply having some Pride flags in your room.

 But please remember to take a break once in a while.
 I understand that being an activist is crucial, but burnout is a thing, so it’s important to take a step back once in a while.
-Though I have the stance that being visibly trans and queer is a important, but I won’t judge or criticise those who choose not to be visible, because it’s your life and it’s not my place to intervene.
+Though I have the stance that being visibly trans and queer is important, but I won’t judge or criticize those who choose not to be visible because it’s your life and it’s not my place to intervene.

 I also loved seeing all the positive posts on trans day of visibility, and this gave me hope that the trans community is capable to radically love themselves – and with hashtags on Twitter like #bodyposiLGBTQ is also a way that you can choose to love yourself and your LGBTQ+ identity, which is crucial and radical because body positivity is important regardless of your identity.